DataDropp/RedstoneHelper/readme.md

 # Features
 ### Reverse direction
-Allows a player to reverse (flip) the direction a block was placed
+Allows players to reverse (flip) the direction a block when placed.

 Support blocks:
 * Piston